Pissaladière: Zwiebelkuchen aus Nizza mit Sardellen und Oliven - Maître Philippe & Filles

 Pissaladière: Nice onion tart with anchovies and olives

-The pissaladière is a thin onion cake, similar to a pizza, which is topped with onions, anchovies and plenty of black olives.
-The pissaladière comes from Nice and, along with the socca (a kind of savory pancake made from chickpea flour), is one of the local delicacies that can be found freshly prepared every day on every street corner and that people also like to eat straight away.
-The pissaladière is perfect for a summer picnic or party!
+The pissaladière is a thin onion tart, similar to a pizza, topped with onions, anchovies and plenty of black olives.
+The pissaladière comes from Nice and is one of the local delicacies there, along with the socca (a kind of savoury pancake made from chickpea flour), which can be found freshly prepared every day on every street corner and which people also like to eat on the go.
+The pissaladière is perfect for a summer picnic or a party!

-We make our pissaladière with the wonderful pink onions from Roscoff in Brittany, merging two very beautiful regions of France in a culinary way... fusion food of a different kind!
+We make our pissaladière with the wonderful pink onions from Roscoff in Brittany, thus merging two very beautiful regions of France in a culinary way...
+Fusion food of a different kind!

 Ingredients for 6 people: